Kausheel/User_Management/README.md

 Authentication
 ==================

-A PHP class giving you all the necessary functions for authentication: Login, Logout, Register, Email Confirmation, Reset Password, and Change Password.
+A PHP class giving you all the necessary functions for authentication.

 API Summary: